 In fact, these type of incidents did not begin with the coup attempt.
 The turning point took place on Dec.
 17 in 2013, with the outbreak of a corruption scandal involving President Erdogan.
-This is the president who had just declared his one-man rule with questionable referendum that took place on April 16.
+This is the president who had just declared his one-man rule with a questionable referendum that took place on April 16.

 This corruption scandal involved Erdogan’s children, son-in-law, bureaucrats, ministers, media executives, and businessmen close to him.
 The documents disclosed the way in which these media establishments were founded through a system named “pool” in which money was collected through a patronage system between the government and wealthy businessmen.

 Right now, there are more than 60 Turkish journalists who are forced to live in exile all around the world.
 The purge in Turkey caused a massive brain drain.
 After the coup attempt, thousands of intellectuals, writers, academics, politicians, police officers, prosecutors, and judges were charged and declared as terrorists and traitors.

 Charges include having 1 dollar US bill, downloading an encrypted messaging app, possessing religious books, browsing critical news websites or posting tweets.

 Thousands of children were left alone after both of their parents were imprisoned.
 Journalists and intellectuals were kept under custody for days, subjected to insults and sent to prison.

 Judges and prosecutors who ordered their release were dismissed from their jobs on the same day.
 For example, last month, 21 journalists were released and moments before leaving the prison, they were taken into custody again.
 They were held at the police station for 14 days and sent back to prison.